TanjaKec/bootcamp/content/day1/UseR/_index.en.markdown

 To begin with, we can use R as a calculator. 😁

 In your console type in `2 + 2`.
-Note that you don’t have to type the equals sighn and that answer has [1] in front.
+Note that you don’t have to type the equals sign and that answer has [1] in front.
 The [1] indicates that there is only one number in the answer.
 If the answer contains more than one number it uses numbering like this to indicate where in the ‘group’ of numbers each one is.

 You see?!
 R is like a big calculator! 😲